 Cashflow is monitored across the Trust to ensure each academy has sufficient available funds to meet their working capital requirements.
-The Trust's total bank and cash balances at 31st August 2022 are £7,599,000.

 All suppliers are engaged on standard terms and payments made on a weekly basis to ensure suppliers are paid on time.